mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 ##### 8:25

 In your life, what we can perceive is filled with pros and cons, successes and failures, praise and suffering.
-Lots of stuff there, named: zazen, and Katagiri, and the trees, and the suffering, et cetera.
-Life and death, and old age and sickness, et cetera.
+Lots of stuff there, named zazen, and Katagiri, and the trees, and the suffering; life and death, old age and sickness, et cetera.
 Lots of stuff in human life.

 But this is [picking?] up those names.
-Life and death, you call [it] life and death.
+You call [it] life and death.
 Kick out those [names?] completely – life and death, old age and sickness, and trees, birds, suffering, et cetera – completely kick [them] out.
 What’s left?

 What’s left is really important, because this is [the] quality of life.
 Life is already a name you put on [it], but you have to know the quality of life.
 You say death, but that death is a name of death you put on [it], you have to know the real quality of death, what is the quality of death.